Key Points

 • Specific: A specific goal is a goal that has some level of detail.
 It isn’t just, “I want to reduce defects.”
 More specifically, “I want to reduce paint defects from the current level of 10,000 DPMO to 500 DPMO within 4 weeks after the project is completed and improvements implemented.”
 Specificity and directional change are important so you know exactly what needs to be done for the project to be deemed successful.

-• Measurable: A measurable goal is one that is described in terms of metrics and numerical values.
+• Measurable: A measurable goal is described in terms of metrics and numerical values.
 Reducing the current level of defects from 10,000 DPMO to 500 DPMO is measurable since we can count the number of defects and compute the reduction in defects as a percentage or an absolute reduction in numbers.

-• Attainable: An attainable goal is a goal you can actually accomplish.
+• Attainable: An attainable goal is a goal you can accomplish.
 Although it’s good to have a stretch goal, being overly optimistic and unrealistic will detract from your project and result in frustration.

 • Relevant: Be sure your goal is linked to the desired outcomes of your project.
 If your project is trying to reduce defects, don’t set a goal to reduce the time to rework defective products.